Skip to content

 The right tool depends on your needs and budget.
 What matters most is that you move from occasional manual checks to consistent, data-driven tracking.
 The brands that measure systematically are the ones that improve systematically.

-See how your brand performs across 8 AI platforms
+See how your brand performs across 12 AI platforms

 The manual audit above gives you a snapshot.
-To track your AI visibility continuously, with noise-filtered metrics, competitor benchmarking, and actionable diagnostics, explore a purpose-built GEO platform.
+To track your AI visibility continuously, with noise-filtered metrics, competitor benchmarking and actionable diagnostics, explore a purpose-built GEO platform.
 Most offer free trials so you can compare the data against your manual baseline.

+Most marketing teams still do not measure this systematically.
+We could not find a survey with a published sample that puts a number on how many, and we are not going to invent one.
+What we can say is what we see in every conversation: teams who can recite their organic rankings to two decimal places cannot say whether an assistant recommends them, a competitor, or nothing at all.
 That gap will not last.
-54% of organizations have already tasked their SEO and digital marketing teams to lead AI search initiatives (BrightEdge, 2025).
+Many organizations have already handed AI search to the SEO team they already had.
 The window where early movers can build an AI presence before the competition crowds in is measured in quarters, not years.
 Once the majority of brands start actively optimizing for AI visibility, the cost and effort to break through will rise significantly.
 The same way SEO went from a scrappy tactic to a multi-billion-dollar industry once everyone caught on.

 And here is the compounding effect that makes timing matter most: the brands that establish strong AI visibility today are the ones whose mentions, reviews, and citations will be encoded into the next generation of training data.
 Those associations become harder and harder for latecomers to displace.
 First-mover advantage in AI is not just about being early.
 It is about becoming the default.